 It's important that children receive vaccinations to protect them against many diseases that are especially dangerous to young people.
-Just before school starts is the busiest time for vaccinations, but there is a need all year long--when parents are preparing to enter their children into day care, or preparing to have their children start school after moving here--to find clinics where children can receive their vaccinations even if the cost of seeing a private physician is prohibitive.
+Just before school starts is the busiest time for vaccinations, but there is a need all year long—when parents are preparing to enter their children into daycare, or preparing to have their children start school after moving to the area—to find clinics where children can receive their vaccinations even if the cost of seeing a private physician is prohibitive.

-Baby Shots protect protect your child against 13 serious childhood diseases:
+Baby Shots will protect your child against 13 serious childhood diseases:

 - Rubella (German Measles)

 - Hepatitis A

 Vaccination and immunization clinics are located throughout the Phoenix area.
 The Mesa Fire Department also regularly sponsors immunization clinics for people whose children are not covered by private health care policies for the shots.
 They also provide seasonal flu shots.